 We open a file even if there IS a conflict - a conflict letter stating the conflict which is sent to the assigning Judge.
-Once we receive a letter from the Court relieving the office of the conflict, we then close out the case in PDCMS outlining the conflict and if the Judge had granted the relief and who was assigned from 18-B.
+Once we receive a letter from the Court relieving the office of the conflict, we then close out the case in [the case management system] outlining the conflict and if the Judge had granted the relief and who was assigned from 18-B.